Aiscargeauh/BustabitScripts/README.md

 Game 6 bet 120 bits
 And so on, until 3x.

+### Bouncy3xEnhanced
+Custom script, modification of the Bouncy3x.
+Instead of red streak, it is < 3 streak.
+It also stops when a 3x is taken and will restart the betting scheme to not go over the new "max bet" parameter.

 ### KultorKnight
 Custom script (@Kultor).
 Modification of the OnTheMoon script, with the automatic bet adjustment of the 10xChasing script.
 You can still choose to multiply or add to the base bet, but it will be applied first when the number of games is equal to the chased multiplier, then every multiplier/2 games.